 The roadway functional classification system is a network of roadways grouped into classes each defined according to its purpose with respect to transportation.
 The system is based on guidelines by the Federal Highway Administration (FHWA).
 The basic purpose of a given road can be defined as a function of mobility and access.
 For instance, a high level facility such as an interstate or major arterial are typically characterized as having greater travel speeds as well as greater traffic volumes.
 On these roadways, the main travel purpose is mobility.
 Low level facilities such as collector or local roads on the other hand, generally tend to carry fewer vehicles traveling at lower speeds.
 The main function of these roadways is more related to access.

-The classification for roads in the eCounty is important because in order to be eligible for Federal funding a roadway must be classified as a collector road or higher.
+in the County is important because in order to be eligible for Federal funding a roadway must be classified as a collector road or higher.

 There are six (6) functional classifications for roads: Freeways/Interstates, Principal Arterials, Minor Arterials, Major Collectors, Minor Collectors and Local Roads.
 The transportation network in Spotsylvania County is organized by these classifications and matches those used by the Travel Demand Forecast Model.
-Spotsylvania County follows the latest adopted VDOT adopted Roadway Functional Classifications. (http://www.virginiadot.org/projects/fxn_class/home.asp).
+Spotsylvania County follows the latest adopted VDOT Functional Classifications.
 A map depicting VDOT's 2014 Functional Classifications can be found within this Chapter.
 VDOT is the official source for such classifications and any future amendments to them that may occur within the Planning Period.
 The latest VDOT Functional Classifications apply and can be found online HERE.